Frequently Asked Questions

 Email us to find out which category your project falls into.

-The strength of the practice however goes beyond one man and must be credited to its ability to operate harmoniously as a team who share the same attitude of “Getting it right”.
-All projects follow a process and system of works carefully based on Taras Wolf’s practice ideals and design philosophies.
+The strength of the practice however, goes beyond any one individual and must be credited to its ability to operate harmoniously as a team who share the same attitude of “Getting it right”.
 At the heart of the WOLF IDM system is also an attitude of genuine care for the work and our clients.